Edmonton

 Population growth drivers in Edmonton are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Edmonton statistical area's population is estimated at around 12,445 as of Nov 2025.
-This reflects an increase of 1,036 people (9.1%) since the 2021 Census, which reported a population of 11,409 people.
-The change is inferred from the resident population of 12,239, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 392 validated new addresses since the Census date.
-This level of population equates to a density ratio of 622 persons per square kilometer, providing significant space per person and potential room for further development.
-Edmonton's 9.1% growth since the 2021 census exceeded that of the SA3 area (8.0%) and the SA4 region, marking it as a growth leader in the region.
-Population growth was primarily driven by natural growth contributing approximately 55.00000000000001% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.
+Edmonton's population is estimated at around 12,457 as of Feb 2026.
+This reflects an increase of 1,048 people since the 2021 Census, which reported a population of 11,409.
+The change is inferred from AreaSearch's estimate of 12,239 residents following examination of ABS ERP data release in June 2024 and an additional 400 validated new addresses since the Census date.
+This level of population equates to a density ratio of 622 persons per square kilometer.
+Edmonton's growth rate of 9.2% since the 2021 census exceeded that of the SA3 area (8.2%) and SA4 region, marking it as a growth leader in the region.
+Natural growth contributed approximately 55% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort (released in 2023, based on 2022 data).
-Considering projected demographic shifts, a significant population increase in the top quartile of national regional areas is forecast, with the Edmonton statistical area expected to expand by 3,420 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 25.8% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+Considering projected demographic shifts, a significant population increase is forecast for Edmonton, with an expected expansion of 3,420 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 25.7% in total over the 17 years.

 Frequently Asked Questions - Population